CrimsonTome/simply-present/README.md

   - [License](#license)

+## Notice

+Parts of this repo have been moved into my [SimplyPluralutils](https://git.crimsontome.com/crimsontome/SimplyPluralUtils) project, in an attempt to clean up the code and allow it to be used elsewhere.

 ## System requirements

 - Python 3.8 or higher is required to run Simply-Present (tested with 3.12).
 You can check your Python version by running `python --version` in your terminal.
 You can install it using your package manager or from the [Python website](https://www.python.org/downloads/).